albertortells/backend-archetype/README.md

 1) Minikube implementation with Docker

 2) Implementation of different users for different types of execution and different databases.
 (LOCAL - INT - PRE - PRO)

+3) Logger for exceptions, and create custom exceptions.